“I Need a Plan for Using a Planner”

 Not planning for changes in plans.
 Someone once said, “The only constant is change.”
 If something happens and you can’t do the things you planned, it’s no big whoop.
 If you have a master list, and you keep it roughly prioritized, you can pick up where you left off when things get back to normal.

 Giving up.
 If a planner isn’t working for you, it doesn’t mean that using a planner is stupid.
 It means your system isn’t working.
-Good planning requires that multiple parts work together to solve the problem of getting the right stuff done.
+Good planning requires that multiple parts work together to solve the problem of getting things done.
 Figure out which part isn’t working as it should, and do something to change it.

 Beth Main is a board-certified coach and Licensed Professional Counselor who helps people address the emotional aspects of adult ADHD by developing practical solutions.
 You can reach her at adhdsolutions.net.